📖

 Here is how you might open a listen-only web socket to an existing session already opened by SonarView.
 We're assuming SonarLink is running on localhost.

-1. Submit a HTTP GET to ws://localhost:7077/status .
+1. Submit a HTTP GET to http://localhost:7077/status .
 This will return the current status of SonarLink and list all active sessions.
 If an appropriate session already exists, find the session id in this JSON object at status.sessions[index].session_id.

 2. Open a WebSocket connection like ws://localhost:7077/connect?session_id=1.

 Now all data coming from the sonar (and other devices in the session if any) will be sent to this web socket.
 The data is a stream of Cerulean Ping Protocol packets.
 The 3rd party application is then responsible to parse the data and process as desired.
-For information on the packet formats consult the API section for the particular sonar as well as the Cerulean Ping Protocol document.
+For information on the packet formats consult the API section for the particular sonar as well as the document.